ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 This means the UDP socket awaiting a response from KDC eventually gave up.
 Either the address of the KDC is wrong, or there's nothing at the far end listening for requests.

-## Unable to obtain password from user
+### Unable to obtain password from user
 This is always because the keytab file is invalid, e.g. with wrong principle name, or not set with right permission for alluxio:alluxio to access.

-KDC log is your friend to see if any KDC requests are actually sent to KDC or not.
+KDC log is your friend to tell whether KDC requests are actually sent to KDC.

-## No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt
+### No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt)

 This error means the user is NOT authenticated.